msc94/coding_assistant/README.md

 # Coding Assistant

 Coding Assistant is a Python-based, agent-orchestrated CLI that helps you automate and streamline coding tasks.
-It can plan, launch sub-agents, use MCP tools, run inside a sandbox, keep resumable history, and optionally emit OTLP traces for observability.
+It can plan, launch sub-agents, use MCP tools (filesystem, web fetch/search, Context7, Tavily, etc.), run inside a sandbox, and keep resumable history.

 ## Key Features